Prozi/runner/README.md

 ----

-`config.js` defaults to this configuration:
+You can provide the factory function with config key, which otherwise defaults to below configuration:

 ```javascript
 const cluster = require('cluster')